eudorach/ds_codesummary/ohip_analysis.md

 The CSV file was imported using pandas.
 The initial dataset was sizable with 932 columns.
 I wanted to see what the columns' names were.
 <img src="imgs/ohip/OHIP_2.PNG?raw=true"/>
 <img src="imgs/ohip/OHIP_4.PNG?raw=true"/>

+Another dataframe was created with columns only containing the word 'ohip'.
 <img src="imgs/ohip/OHIP_5.PNG?raw=true"/>
 <img src="imgs/ohip/OHIP_6.PNG?raw=true"/>
 <img src="imgs/ohip/OHIP_7.PNG?raw=true"/>